 Maintain Engagement

-As already mentioned, people are scrolling farther down web pages.
 Your footer is the last place they’ll stop before deciding to leave.
-If you can hold their interest a little longer, they’ll stay on your site.
+But, they’ll stay on your site if you can hold their interest a little longer.

-The Fact Is: When people stay on your site longer, it signals to search engines that your content is popular and positively affects rankings.
+Sidenote: When people stay on your site longer, it signals to search engines that your content is popular and positively affects rankings.

-So, hold their attention, continue building trust, and make your final case why they should stay.
+So, hold their attention, continue building trust, and make your final case of why they should stay.
 You can think of your footer as your website’s closing argument in favor of your product or service.

 Boost Conversions

-Placing a call-to-action (CTA) in your footer is one way to capture leads.
 Ask them to take action by signing up for your newsletter.
-If you run a subscription-based service like Lasso, you can ask them to start a free trial.
+If you run a subscription-based service like Lasso, ask them to sign up.

 Try placing website awards or certifications here.
 Social proof is a known persuasion technique and should help disarm any reservations people may have.